relude is a safe, performant, user-friendly and lightweight Haskell standard library.

 [Back to the Table of Contents] ↑

-, you need to import them, adding necessary libraries to your project dependencies.
-Unlike ordinary libraries, alternative preludes provide a different set of available by default functions and data types by replacing the Prelude
+The module with the name Prelude is a module imported by default in every Haskell source file of your project.
+If you want to use some data types or functions which are not exposed by Prelude, you need to import them, adding necessary libraries to your project dependencies.
+Unlike ordinary libraries, alternative preludes provide a different set of available by default functions and data types by replacing the Prelude module.

-has the following disadvantages:
+Replacing default Prelude from base has the following disadvantages:

 - Increased entry threshold: you need to learn a different standard library.

-tries to lower this threshold as much as possible: it comes with the excellent documentation, no custom abstractions, and behavior is changed only for a small subset of functions.
+reludetries to lower this threshold as much as possible: it comes with the excellent documentation, no custom abstractions, and behavior is changed only for a small subset of functions.

 - Extra dependencies: adding more libraries to dependencies increases build times and maintenance burden.

-depends only on the boot libraries (almost) which results in small build time, follows PVP and cares about backwards compatibility.
+reludedepends only on the boot libraries (almost) which results in small build time, follows PVP and cares about backwards compatibility.

-However, using an alternative prelude, specifically relude
+However, using an alternative prelude, specifically relude, has the following advantages:

 - Increased code safety: no partial functions, no space-leak functions.